-With no direct pathways to the United States, hundreds of Ukrainian refugees are gathering at the U.S.-Mexico border
+There are new migrants on the U.S.-Mexico border: Ukrainian refugees

 “The list,” people began calling it in Tijuana, which required no elaboration.

-The United States last month committed to accepting as many as 100,000 Ukrainian refugees, but it has yet to establish a way for them to arrive directly in the U.S. There are no resettlement programs or visa pipelines.
+The United States last month committed to accepting as many as 100,000 Ukrainian refugees, but it has yet to establish a way for them to arrive directly.
+There are no resettlement programs or visa pipelines.
 That has left Ukrainians in growing numbers to book flights to Mexico.
 They arrive at the U.S. border on foot, many pushing kids in strollers and dragging suitcases behind them.

-On social media platforms and messaging apps, groups with thousands of members now explain the process in Ukrainian language: from major European cities, fly to either Cancun or Mexico City.
+On social media platforms and messaging apps, groups with thousands of members now explain the process in the Ukrainian language: From major European cities, fly to either Cancún or Mexico City.
 Ukrainians don’t need visas to enter the country.
 From there, take another flight to Tijuana.

-A small encampment has sprouted about 300 meters from the U.S. border, where families are sleeping in tents and under tarps.
+A small encampment has sprouted about 1,000 feet from the U.S. border, where families are sleeping in tents and under tarps.
 It is the same tiny patch that has hosted refugees from around the world in recent years: Central Americans who were part of the caravans in 2018; Haitians and Cubans who arrived during the pandemic; Mexicans who fled a surge in violence this year.

 But few refugees have arrived in Tijuana after such a circuitous trajectory of trains, buses and flights.
 And few are processed as quickly by U.S. authorities.
 Upon arriving at the border, Ukrainians are granted humanitarian parole for one year.

-Mariia Verkovska, 27, and her two friends – numbers 299 to 301 – traveled through nine countries in ten days after leaving Ukraine in late February.
+Mariia Verkovska, 27, and her two friends — Nos.
+299 to 301 — traveled through nine countries in 10 days after leaving Ukraine in late February.
 They eventually ended up in Finland, where Verkovska joined a Telegram channel called “Ukraine Mexico.”
-They borrowed $1,300 each for flights to Tijuana via Brussels and Cancun.
+They borrowed $1,300 each for flights to Tijuana via Brussels and Cancún.

 Most of their families had remained behind in northeastern Ukraine.
 Their brothers and fathers were forced to join the country’s fighting force.
 Their mothers and sisters mostly chose to not to leave.
 Some of them — in towns occupied by Russia — had no choice.